Billy Hughes: Death and funeral

 Hughes died on 28 October 1952, aged 90, at his home in Lindfield.
 His state funeral was held at St Andrew's Cathedral, Sydney, and was one of the largest Australia has seen: some 450,000 spectators lined the streets.
 He was later buried at Macquarie Park Cemetery and Crematorium with his daughter Helen; his widow Dame Mary joined them upon her death in 1958.

 At the age of 90 years, one month and three days, Hughes is the oldest person ever to have been a member of the Australian parliament.
 His death sparked the 1952 Bradfield by-election.
 He had been a member of the House of Representatives for 51 years and seven months, beginning his service in the reign of Queen Victoria and ending it in the reign of Queen Elizabeth II.
 Including his service in the New South Wales colonial parliament before that, Hughes had spent a total of 58 years as an MP, and had never lost an election.
 His period of service remains a record in Australia.
 He was the last member of the original Australian Parliament elected in 1901 still serving in Parliament when he died.
 Hughes was the penultimate member of the First Parliament to die; King O'Malley outlived him by fourteen months.
 Hughes was also the last surviving member of the Watson Cabinet, as well as the first and third Cabinets of Andrew Fisher.

 Personal life

 First marriage

 Soon after arriving in Sydney, Hughes entered into a common-law marriage with Elizabeth Cutts, the daughter of one of his landladies.
 Their relationship was never formally registered or solemnised, but they lived as husband and wife and had six children together – William (b.
 1891; died in infancy), Ethel (b.
 1892), Lily (b.
 1893), Dolly (b.
 1895), Ernest (b.
 1897), and Charles (b.
 1898).
 They also raised Arthur (b.
 1885), Elizabeth's son from a previous relationship, who took Hughes as his surname.
-Their marriage was solid, though sometimes strained by Hughes's devotion to his work and frequent absences from home.
+Their union was solid, though sometimes strained by Hughes's devotion to his work and frequent absences from home.
 Elizabeth had little interest in politics, and was sometimes ill at ease in the social situations that occurred as her husband's career progressed.
 She died of heart failure on 1 September 1906, aged 42, after a long period of ill health.